ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 2. **Name**
    Enter a name for this certificate.
 For future clarity, consider naming each certificate after the role that it will enable in your system (Full Stack Development, HR, Customer, Unregistered Guest, etc...)
 3. **Security Clearance**
    Set authorization level for this certificate.
-Read about [Security Clearance](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) to choose appropriate level.
+Read about [Security Clearance](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) to choose the appropriate level.
 4. **Certificate Passphrase**
-   (Optional) Set password for this certificate.
+   (Optional) Set a password for this certificate.
+5. **Expire in**
+   Set validity period.
-5. **Database Permissions**
+6. **Database Permissions**
    Configure allowed databases and ["User" access level](../../../server/security/authorization/security-clearance-and-permissions#user) for each database.
    Relevant for "User" authorization level.
 "Cluster Admin" and "Operator" have access to all databases.